 POLICY

-The Covered Entity will assign each workforce member a level of access based on the Individual’s need for EPHI to perform his or her job function, and will document, review, and modify as appropriate the access rights of those Individuals who have been authorized to access EPHI.
+The Covered Entity will assign each workforce member a level of access based on the Individual’s need for ePHI to perform his or her job function, and will document, review, and modify as appropriate the access rights of those Individuals who have been authorized to access ePHI.

 PURPOSE

-The purpose of this policy is to ensure that access to EPHI is assigned and managed in a manner commensurate with the role of each workforce member and that access to EPHI is consistent with the HIPAA Privacy Rules.
+The purpose of this policy is to ensure that access to ePHI is assigned and managed in a manner commensurate with the role of each workforce member and that access to ePHI is consistent with the HIPAA Privacy Rules.

 REFERENCES/CROSS REFERENCES